sunny-b/LiveChat/README.md

 ## Description

-This is my submission for the take home challenge from Wonder.
+This is my submission for the a take home challenge.
 It is written in Node.JS and Express on the backend and ES6 vanilla Javascript on the front end.
 I used Socket.IO to establish connections between users so that they can chat.

 This chat application supports two slash commands: